 Issue of permits and enforcement

-The Human Environment and Transport Inspectorate maintains and strengthens the readiness of parties subject to supervision to meet their obligations, by issuing permits/certificates, enforcement (provision of services, supervision and detection) and investigation.
+The Human Environment and Transport Inspectorate (ILT) maintains and strengthens the readiness of parties subject to supervision to meet their obligations, by issuing permits/certificates, enforcement (provision of services, supervision and detection) and investigation.
 At the same time, it seeks to collaborate with other government partners.

 Issue of permits